anjanina/liferay-docs/develop/tutorials/articles/110-portlets/01-liferay-mvc-portlet/01-creating-an-mvc-portlet.markdown

 should be created by default.
 If there are Guestbooks in the database, the ID that's first in the list retrieved via the `getGuestbooks` method should be displayed.
-This is accomplished by passing the appropriate ID to the `RenderRequest` using the `setAttirbute` method.
+This is accomplished by passing the appropriate ID to the `RenderRequest` using the `setAttribute` method.
 Since this logic should be executed before the default `render` method, the method concludes by calling `super.render`.